NicolaPicciafuoco/SoftwareSecurity_blockchain/README.md

 docker-compose -p NAME up
 ```

-where `NAME` is the name you want to give to the containers.
+where `NAME` is the name you want to give to the project containers.

-When the application is ran for the first time, before you can access the Django application,
+When you run the application for the first time, before you can access the application proper,
 you will need to wait for the deployment of the smart contract on the blockchain
 by waiting for the first blocks to be mined.
+This process can take up to a few minutes to complete.

-> :warning: **NOTE**: Sometimes the Smart Contract is deployed twice on two separate adresses.
+> :warning: **NOTE**: Sometimes the smart contract is deployed twice on two separate adresses.
 > This is harmless, as one of the two contract will never get used by the application.

 After the contract setup is complete, you should be able to access the application landing page on `http://localhost:1337`.

 > :warning: **NOTE**: It is recommended to use Firefox as the preferred browser to access the application.
 > This is due to some quirks with the request handling on Safari and Chromium-based browsers.
-> All other features still work on the aforementioned browsers.
+> Aside from that, all other features still work perfectly fine on the aforementioned browsers.

 #### Database Setup